gamma032steam/gamma032steam.github.io/content/posts/pcd-notes.md

 ---
 title: "Google Cloud Professional Cloud Developer Study Guide Notes"
+description: "Complete Professional Cloud Developer notes built around the official study guide for the exam."
 date: 2021-11-24T16:28:15+10:00
 draft: false
 ---

 The Professional Cloud Developer exam covers a large, possibly unbounded, amount of content.
-These notes seek to encapsulate, or at least link out to, everything examinable.
+These notes were built to cover every topic Google has suggested can be on the exam.

-The notes have a grey background, and each correspond to one of the ninity-one dot-points in the [GCP Professional Cloud Developer Study Guide](https://cloud.google.com/certification/guides/cloud-developer).
+The notes have a grey background, and each correspond to one of the ninity-one dot-points in the official [GCP Professional Cloud Developer Study Guide](https://cloud.google.com/certification/guides/cloud-developer).
+All outbound links refer to Google Cloud documentation.

 Everything's been sourced from [A Cloud Guru](https://acloudguru.com/), [Google Cloud Training on Coursera](https://www.coursera.org/learn/gcp-fundamentals) or the [Google Cloud Docs](https://cloud.google.com/docs) themselves.